rkapl123/DBAddin/docs/DBFuncs.md

 ## DB Functions

-There are three ways to query data with DBAddin:
+There are four ways to query data with DBAddin:

 1. A list-oriented way using `DBListFetch`:
     Here the values are entered into a rectangular list starting from the TargetRange cell (similar to MS-Query, actually a `QueryTable` Object is created and modified).